 3. Have Guests Upload Their Photos

 Make it easy for guests to share their photos!
-Use an online program like iRave, a photo sharing website that assigns an email address for guests to send photos to.
+Invite your guests or closest friends to use an invite-only photo-sharing website (like Google Photos) that assigns an email address for guests to send photos to.
 You get to manage who can view the photos — even approve photos before they go live.

 5. Print your Instagram photos after the wedding.

-Use Printstagr.am (or other printing source) to print your photos.
+A great way to enjoy social media at weddings is to print the IG photos from your hashtag!
+Don’t let those memories get stuck digitally forever!
+Use Shutterfly (or other printing source) to print your photos.
 Turn them into stickers and use them as seals on your thank you cards.

-And print photos to place in an Instagram photo album.
-This one is by Foxgram.
+You can also print photos to place in an Instagram photo album.
+This one is by Lorgie.

 Fun Social Media Finds